WhitetailAni/Spartan/README.md

 2. Enter the Xcode.app folder and find the AppleTVOS SDK.
 Locate /usr/include/spawn.h, give it write permissions, and remove the listings that mark it as unavailable on tvOS.
 3. Build and run to your Apple TV.

+# Spartan now supports localization!
+Please contribute to localizing it!

 Good luck have fun.
 Hopefully this isn't the only tvOS file browser ever.